Dartmouth BASIC: DTSS interface

 Any line typed in by the user, and beginning with a line number, was added to the program, replacing any previously stored line with the same number; anything else was assumed to be a DTSS command and immediately executed.
-Lines which consisted solely of a line number weren't stored but did remove any previously stored line with the same number.
+Lines which consisted solely of a line number were not stored but did remove any previously stored line with the same number.
 This method of editing was necessary due to the use of teleprinters as the terminal units.

 Each user account could have any number of BASIC programs stored offline, while administrator accounts could also leave programs in permanent storage.
 Any one of these was active at a given time for a given user account, and if no program had been loaded, a new program was assumed.
 Stored programs were accessed using commands that are today better known as parts of the BASIC language itself; for instance, the LIST command instructed DTSS to print out the currently active program.